 Adverse Childhood Experiences (ACEs) are recognized as traumatic events occurring before the age of 18 and elucidate sources of childhood stress.
 The initial ACE instrument was designed in 1998, centered on the experiences of children born in the United States within the categories of abuse, neglect, and household dysfunction.
 The WHO ACE-IQ questionnaire expands on these categories, providing an instrument to assess those impacts across diverse cultural and socio-economic landscapes (1).
 This global ACE instrument allows insight into the prevalence of stressful events individuals may face, as they retrospectively self-report, during childhood.
 This has led to numerous studies establishing a relationship between cumulative exposure to ACEs and an increase in the risk for negative health outcomes in adulthood, including mental health disorders, chronic disease, and substance use (2).

 In sub-Saharan Africa adolescent girls and young women are facing significant obstacles that may contribute to an increased vulnerability to negative health outcomes later in life.
 Factors that contribute to this vulnerability are complex and often multi-level, arising for disparate institutional and cultural structures.
 Childhood adversity has been and continues to be recognized as a critical early-life stressor that may amplify these factors leading to an inability to cope with more adversity in adulthood (3).
 This may increase risk behavior and decision-making that leads to negative health outcomes in adulthood.
-The WHO ACE International Questionnaire (ACE-IQ) expansion on the original ACE questionnaire provides a comprehensive tool to promote an understanding of an associations between childhood adversity and specific risk behavior in the young women who enroll in the AGYW PrEP study.
+The WHO ACE International Questionnaire (ACE-IQ) expansion on the original ACE questionnaire provides a comprehensive tool to promote an understanding of an associations between childhood adversity and specific risk behaviors among the young women who enroll in the AGYW PrEP study.

-This proposed study provides an opportunity to advance previous research through a focus on young women in sub-Saharan Kenya.
+This proposed study provides an opportunity to advance previous research through a focus on young women in sub-Saharan Africa.
 The prevalence of 30 distinct ACE indicators will be presented, along with a cumulative ACE score of affirmative responses.
-A High ACE score includes participants who affirmatively respond to four or more ACE indicators while a LOW ACE score will include those that affirmatively respond to 3 or less.
-These scores will then be utilized to calculate risk estimates of specific behaviors that may lead to negative health outcomes in adulthood.
-This research will provide valuable point estimate data, lending to an understanding of local childhood adversity experienced by the young women participating in this study.
-Additionally, highly vulnerable subgroups of these individuals may be identified.
+A high ACE score includes participants who affirmatively respond to four or more ACE indicators while a low ACE score will include those that affirmatively respond to three or fewer.
+These scores will then be utilized to calculate risk estimates of the association between ACEs and specific behaviors that may lead to negative health outcomes in adulthood.
+This research will provide valuable data on ACEs in a novel population, lending to an understanding of local childhood adversity experienced by the young women participating in this study.
+Additionally, highly vulnerable subgroups of these individuals may be identified for future HIV prevention programming.
 These results may hone public health interventions, shaping policy to meet the needs of this community.
+Overall, n=1650 AGYW are anticipated to be included in the proposed analysis.

-IV.
 Methods: